High School Diplomas

 Upon high school graduation, your child will be awarded with a personalized 8.5" x 11" diploma in a padded, hinged cover.
 Diplomas are signed by both the school (administrator) and the parent (instructor).
 Students graduating with an unweighted grade point average of 3.65 or higher will also receive an honors designation.

-The acceptance of diplomas from private schools, whether accredited or non-accredited, is subject to the requirements of the receiving educational institution or employer.
+Note that Aspiring Heights Academy is not accredited.
 To ensure an educational institution (e.g., state college, university, cosmetology school, technical school, military academy, etc.) will accept an Aspiring Heights Academy Diploma, we recommend that you contact their Admissions Department.
 Below is a sample email.

 To: <Institution Name Here>